 Phase Action Phase 1 Primary client collaborates with the alternate client to create snapshot.
-Phase 2 Alternate client creates the snapshot by splitting mirror from replicating volume.
+Phase 2 Alternate client creates the snapshot by splitting the mirror from a replicating volume.
 Phase 3 Alternate client sends the snapshot data from the snapshot to the media server.
 Phase 4 Media server reads the snapshot data from the alternate client.
 Phase 5 Media server writes data to storage.